A shared meal has the power to connect people in a way that few things can.

 - Have a delightful time in the city we love

-When Randi Alexander joined Chicago Food Planet as Sales and Marketing Director in 2016, she knew she had to find new ways to serve joy.
+Chicago Food Planet hired a new Sales and Marketing Director in 2016, with a mission to finding new ways to serve joy.
 That meant changes to how Chicago Food Planet:

 - Marketed itself